Combinatorial characterization of upward planarity: Introduction

+It would be interesting to find possible relations between the aforementioned theory of linear genus and the higher genus theory of upward planarity proposed in \cite{[HLY16]}, which is based on the graphical calculus for symmetric monoidal categories (Chapter $2$ of \cite{[JS91]}).
+Yet another interesting fact is that the axioms in the definition of an upward planar order can be restated as axioms for hypergraphs, or in other words, the notion of an upward planar order makes sense for hypergraphs.
+These directions are worth studying in the future.

 The paper is organized as follows.
-In Section $2$, we review the combinatorial characterization of progressive plane graphs.
-In Section $3$, we introduce the notion of an upward planar order for a general acyclic directed graph and study its basic properties.
-In Section $4$, we give several combinatorial characterizations of progressive plane graphs.
-In Section $5$, we introduce the notion of a \textbf{canonical progressive planar extension} (CPP-extension for short) for an acyclic directed graph $G$.
+In Section $2$, we review the combinatorial characterization of PPGs in \cite{[HLY16]}.
+In Section $3$, we introduce the notions of an upward planar order and a UPO-graph and study their basic properties.
+In Section $4$, we give several new characterizations of PPGs.
+In Section $5$, we introduce the notion of a CPP-extension for an acyclic directed graph $G$.
 We show that there is a natural bijection between upward planar orders on $G$ and CPP-extensions of $G$.
-In Section $6$, we justify our combinatorial characterization of upward planarity.
-We show that a directed graph endowed with an upward planar order has an upward planar embedding in a canonical way, and conversely, there is at least one upward planar order for any upward planar graph.
-We point out that our characterization of upward planarity can also be applied to characterize planarity of (non-directed) graphs.
+In Section $6$, we justify the notion of a UPO-graph by showing that a UPO-graph has a unique upward planar drawing up to planar isotopy, and conversely, there is at least one upward planar order for any upward plane graph.
+We point out that our characterization of upward planarity can also be applied to characterize (non-directed) planar graphs.